Future Plan

 Transformation across academic programs, support services and educational spaces will ensure we can further enhance the student experience, increase student success and be responsive to our community, while improving financial operations.

-In order to create more vibrancy and energy across the college for our students, we need to reduce our footprint and focus activity in fewer spaces.
+To create more vibrancy and energy across the college for our students, we need to reduce our footprint and focus activity in fewer spaces.
 Students and community members will experience us as one college, with both on-campus and online experiences, rather than just a collection of individual campuses.

 • Increasing student retention and graduation rates